tubiana/RSPFilter/README.md

 Homogeneous filtering of Relion Star Particles File based on two

 # Installation
 For now, only PIP is availble.
-Install RMSPFilter with the command `pip install RMPFiler`
+Install RSPFilter with the command `pip install RSPFilter`

 # Dependancies
 - python>=3.8